Dog Days Panfish

-The springtime flurry doesn’t last forever, however, and soon these same aggressive fish will turn into wandering nomads, only feeding when there bellies tell them to.
-They are on a different path, a path that leads them into the dog days of summer…
+However, the springtime flurry doesn’t last forever and those same aggressive-natured fish will once again become less energetic and will transform into wandering nomads, only feeding when their bellies tell them to.
+No longer do they devour whatever presents itself, or at least not in areas where we once sat wide-eyed at springtime and early summer.
+Now they are on a different path— a path that leads them into the dog days of summer…

-During the summer most lakes will sprout heavy weed growth.
-These surround a good portion of the shoreline and many will have both a deep and shallow edge.
-They will begin in four to six feet of water and end at a drop off.
-Some lakes will even have a deep edge along a flat or where a thick mat of weeds disperses into patches as the bottom composition changes.
+Around this time, most lakes experience an influx of thick, infectious weeds, which surround much of the shorelines and usually have a deep and shallow edge.
+Many lakes will see this veritable force beginning in 4-6 feet of water and ending where the water drops into deeper water, usually where the break line takes a drastic plunge.
+Some lakes will even have a deep edge along a flat or where the thick mat of weeds disperses into scarce weed patches as the bottom composition changes.

-No matter what form they take, these heavy weed lines will attract panfish.
-To effectively fish them, look for pockets in the weeds.
-Consider them “opportunities” instead of just spaces of nothingness.
-Any weed pocket can hold panfish.
-Panfish are abundant underneath the vegetated barrier and they scurry about picking off tiny morsels of food.
+No matter the form it takes, these substantial weed lines will attract panfish, but effectively fishing them can be difficult unless you search out for pockets in the weeds.
+Weed pockets are often over-looked, but hopefully from now on you begin seeing them as opportunities instead of just spaces of nothingness.
+These weed pockets all have the potential of producing panfish.
+Panfish are abundant underneath the vegetated barrier and they are scurrying about picking off tiny morsels here and there.

-Some days you can set over one of these pockets and catch one fish after another.
-Why?
-To begin with weed pockets provide an excess of sunlight, which attract baitfish and other forage.
+You can bet a sunfish or crappies will snatch up an easy meal if it presents itself out in the open water of one of those pockets.
+Some days you can sit over one of these pockets and catch one fish after another.
+Several characteristics make weed pockets as effective as they are.
+Weed pockets provide an excess of sunlight, which will attract what attracts panfish, mainly baitfish and other forage.

 Many anglers stop pursuing panfish once the shallow water bite ceases, but it doesn’t have to be that way.
 Locating summer panfish shouldn’t be intimidating and many times the fish are located in areas you seek out when bass or pike fishing.
 Weeds play an important role in summer panfish locations and the presence of deep weeds make things just that much better.